Crazy-Marvin/EllaTheGame/CONTRIBUTING.md

   ["English","Choose a Level","Difficulty","Puppy","Adult","Senior","Exit","Score","Share It","Replay","Main Menu","Resume"].

 As you can see in Example A & B, we used "English" instead of "en", and both of them are ok.

 ## Note
-You should keep the same order of the translations
+You should keep the same order of the translations.
+The translations will be loaded dynamically, which means that newly added translations will appear in "old" builds automagically.

 **Example**

 ["English","Choose a Level","Difficulty","Puppy","Adult","Senior","Exit","Score","Share It","Replay","Main Menu","Resume"].
 --------------------------------
 ["Français","Choisir un niveau","Difficulté","Chiot","Adulte","Senior","Sortir","Score","Partager","Replay","Menu principal"," Reprendre"].